-We’re all about sporting a vibrant hair color—that is, until it begins to fade.
-This is why adding a color depositing conditioner to your hair care routine can be your saving grace.
+We’re all about sporting a vibrant hair color—that is until it begins to fade.
+This is why adding a color-depositing conditioner to your hair care routine can be your saving grace.
 The truth is, while colorful hues can look absolutely stunning on your strands, they can be a bit high maintenance.
-Besides the typical hair care system for color-treated hair you’ve likely already switched to, fun hair colors call for adding something extra to your routine.
-Wondering if you actually need color-depositing conditioner?
+You’ve likely already swapped out your shampoo for a formula for color-treated hair, but what about a color-depositing hair color conditioner?
 We’re sharing everything you need to know about this trending hair care product—from what it is to who should use it—below.

-Color-depositing conditioner is just what you’d likely guess—conditioner that deposits color onto your hair.
-These conditioners are typically used for touching up colorful hair, coating your strands in temporary color with the small amount of pigment they contain.
-Since these conditioners deposit color onto your strands, temporarily coating them, there’s no need to reach for a hair color bleach prior to using one.
-Rather, there are formulas available for light and dark hair colors.
-Aside from colorful formulas, there are also color-depositing conditioners that can be used to on more traditional shades to enhance your color, much like a hair gloss or glaze.
+Color-depositing conditioner is just what it sounds like—conditioner that deposits color onto your hair.
+These conditioners are typically used for touching up colorful hues, coating your strands in temporary color with the small amount of pigment they contain.
+Since these conditioners deposit color onto your strands, there’s no need to reach for a hair color bleach prior to using one.
+Rather, look for a formula specifically for your hair type and color.
+Some color-depositing conditioners can also be used on more traditional shades (like brown and blonde) to enhance your color, much like a hair gloss or glaze.

-Like we mentioned above, color-depositing conditioners are typically meant for those who have colorful hair.
+As we mentioned above, color-depositing conditioners are typically meant for those who have colorful hair.
 They’re the perfect way to refresh, maintain, or magnify a vibrant hue.
-So, if you’re sporting one of the latest colorful hair trends, adding a color-depositing conditioner to your weekly regimen may be worth your while.
+If you’re sporting one of the latest colorful hair trends, adding a hair color conditioner to your weekly regimen may be worth your while.